gedge-platform/gedge-platform1.github.io/README.md

 GEdge-Platform is a cloud edge computing platform for ultra low-latency services at the edge of the network.

 This Site is made with Minimal Mistakes Jekyll theme which is the open source static web-site builder

+## Minimal Mistakes Jekyll theme Usage

+For detailed instructions on how to configure, customize, add/migrate content, and more read the [theme's documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).